 In this session we will introduce ourselves and get to know the group of writers.

 The content of the session will explore representation of Deaf, Disabled and Neurodivergent people in literature.
-We will read extracts from some of the best examples of poetry, fiction, and plays written by Disabled and Deaf writers and discuss how we can implement some of the good techniques and ideas we will have read and discussed into our own work.
+We will read extracts from accomplished or subversive poetry, fiction, and plays written by Disabled and Deaf writers and discuss how we can implement some of the good techniques and ideas we will have read and discussed into our own work.

 In this initial session, we will set out the groundwork for reinventing our protagonists, exploring models of disability, and setting ourselves the challenge to change stereotypes, consider new narratives, and using refreshed language in our work.